 January 1 as Ethical Beginning

-What emerges through this act of packing is not resolution, but integrity.
+What emerges through this act of packing is integrity rather than resolution.
 January 1 becomes less about reinvention and more about consent.
 Consent to begin again without erasing the past.
 Consent to carry less.
 Consent to meet uncertainty without escalation.

 In this way, packing becomes both method and metaphor.
 A lived demonstration of identity as process, anxiety as information rather than command, and beginning again as a practice grounded in care rather than force.